2E0PGS/blog/_posts/2021-02-20-storage-architecture-optical-backups.md

 ### Sony BDP-S1500

+#### Initial notes

 * [Sony - Supported File Formats for DLNA® and USB Compatible Blu-ray Disc™ Players and Network Media Players](https://www.sony.com/electronics/support/articles/S1F0959)
 	* They don't confirm what formats work on disc however.
 	* In my testing it seems to support the same as USB compatible formats.
-* Id:2 seems to be due to 5.1 audio or file size however it's only 17G and a 11G file worked.
+* Data set 3 Id:2 seems to be due to file size or runtime however it's only 17G and a 11G file worked.
-* Id:3 seems to be due to MKV opus instead of using MP3, MPEG or AAC audio.
+* Data set 3 Id:3 seems to be due to MKV opus 5.1 instead of using MP3, MP2 (MPEG), AC3 or AAC audio.
 	* AC3 apparently works.
 		* My friend 2E0EOL says tsMuxer warned him to use AC3.
-	* MP4 seems to mostly use aac audio and avc1 video in my sample set.
+	* MP4 seems to mostly use AAC audio and avc1 video in my sample set.
 	* MKV is mostly opus audio in my sample set.

 With regards to finding a format for a friends player: